oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 The document describing installed services must contain the following information:

--   Service endpoint names, IP addresses of each service.
+-   Service endpoint names, and IP addresses of each service.
 -   List of components and versions installed in each layer and environment.
 -   URLs and open ports.
 -   Location of logs and the main configurations.
--   Stop / start procedures and health checks of components.
+-   Stop/start procedures and health checks of components.

 ## Future State Architecture